azdavis/azdavis.net/posts/en/election-2024.md

 ---
-title: I'm voting for Kamala Harris
+title: The 2024 US election
 date: 2024-11-04
-desc: Turn the page.
+desc: The choice is clear.
 ---

 In the United States, we have a [first past the post (FPTP) voting system](https://www.youtube.com/watch?v=s7tWHJfhiyo).
 This is why we have only two dominant political parties.
 Generally, a voter can only express their preference between the choices offered by those two major political parties.